owainkenwayucl/miscell/README.md

 ## To come(!)

-* Support right -> assignment
 * Support importing and re-writing "data" CSV sheets
-* Robustness (there is currently none as this is a proof of concept)
+* Robustness (there is currently little as this is a proof of concept)
-* Error messages (currently you get a cryptic python error when things go wrong)
 * Spreadsheet -> miscell code program